IAABC Statement on LIMA

 In order to remain a community of learning and betterment, the IAABC is open to all practitioners interested in seeking and following best practices.

 Learning is an iterative process, and we understand that change is difficult, especially in an ongoing practice of training and behavior.
 Therefore, we’re requiring that members agree to the following conditions of membership:

 - Members will work to eliminate the use of shock completely from their practice.

-- Before applying shock or using shock devices, IAABC members will consult with a Certified IAABC Consultant or Board Certified Behaviorist to review the case and ensure that all possible, less intrusive, aversive options have been worked.
+- Before applying shock or using shock devices, IAABC members will consult with the IAABC Supervision Team to review the case and ensure that all possible, less intrusive and aversive options have been worked.

-- Consultations ought to assess the current skills of the trainer/behavior consultant, strategies being implemented, body language of the dog, and other aspects of the case deemed necessary for a thorough evaluation.
+- The IAABC Supervision Team policies and procedures provide an objective assessment of the current skills of the trainer/behavior consultant, strategies being implemented, and other aspects of the case deemed necessary for a thorough evaluation.